-The cooking settings will vary based on your particular rice cooker.
-I'd consider the Zojirushi Umami Rice Cooker to be the cadillac of rice cookers, with a lot of fun settings to play with.
-I typically just use the quick cook setting, and my quinoa is ready within about 30 minutes, including a few minutes of resting time that the cooker automatically builds in at the end.
+The cooking settings will vary based on your particular rice cooker, but the quick cook setting is a pretty safe bet.
+While I'd consider the Zojirushi Umami Rice Cooker to be "the Cadillac" of rice cookers, with a lot of fun settings to play with, quick cook is my go-to setting.
+My quinoa is ready within about 30 minutes, including a few minutes of resting time that the cooker automatically builds in at the end.

 Have fun experimenting with mix-ins both during and after the cooking process!
-I'll often add some lemon zest or a little curry powder to the liquid and quinoa while cooking, and then I stir in a few chopped fresh veggies from our weekly CSA delivery after cooking, while the quinoa is still warm.
+I'll often add some lemon zest or a little curry powder to the liquid and quinoa when I cook it.
+Then I stir in some chopped fresh veggies from our weekly CSA delivery after cooking while the quinoa is still warm.

-When I'm lucky enough to have leftovers, I add them to my salad at lunch the following day.
-I'm not much of a leftovers fan, but I love leftover quinoa!
+When I'm lucky enough to have quinoa leftovers, I like to add it to my salad at lunch the following day.
+I'm really not much of a fan of leftovers, but I love leftover quinoa!

 Have you tried quinoa?
 And if so, what's your favorite way to serve it?

-Note: If you're looking for a budget rice cooker, I've heard that this Oster Rice Cooker is a good, basic model.
+Note: If you're looking for a more budget-friendly rice cooker, I've heard that this Oster Rice Cooker is an excellent basic model.